 Some of the persons who are directors and officers of Osisko are directors or officers of other natural resource or mining-related companies and these associations may give rise to conflicts of interest from time to time.
 As a result of these conflicts of interest, Osisko may miss the opportunity to participate in certain transactions, which may have a material adverse effect on Osisko's financial position.
-Osisko adopted the Conflict of Interest and Related Party Transaction Policy with a view to formally document what the Corporation has been doing for years to address related party transactions and, to provide a structure to address any such potential transactions in the future.
+Osisko adopted a Conflict of Interest and Related Party Transaction Policy with a view to formally document what the Corporation has been doing for years to address potential conflict of interest and related party transactions and to provide a structure to address any such potential situation in the future.

-Merger and Acquisitions Risks
+Mergers and Acquisitions Risks